Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Backward Approximate Dynamic Programming

 where $\bar{V}^x_{t}(S^x_{t})$ serves as an approximation of $\mathbb{E}\left[V_{t+1}^*(S_{t+1})|S_t,x_t\right]$.

 As mentioned previously, forward ADP is a far more common approach to fitting value function approximations for either $\bar{V}_{t+1}(S_{t+1})$ or $\bar{V}^x_{t}(S^x_{t})$, but the classical use of machine learning methods to approximate value functions with forward ADP has been found to work quite poorly in similar energy storage problems \citep{jiang2014comparison}.
-This paper instead utilizes a novel ADP technique, backward ADP, as the resulting VFA-based policy achieves better performance.
+This paper instead utilizes a relatively seldom used ADP technique, backward ADP, as the resulting VFA-based policy achieves better performance.